divu050704/wareWizard/README.md

 # wareWizard
-Inventory management tool currently being used by BookWithUVA, ANDC
+Inventory management tool currently being used by BookWithUVA

 ## Key Features
 1. Keep a track of your stock and customers.